 Literary Infamy!
-Or AT LEAST a historic footnote?
+Or AT LEAST a historical footnote?

 It would be neat to be a nefarious writer and write a mongrel type book like Sade, Nabokov and William Burroughs did.
 All men btw; c’mon girls…

-But it doesn’t really take millions of dollars to become a good writer.
+But it doesn’t really take millions of dollars to become a good writer if you have talent.
 You need a pen, a paper, and a library card if you want to be self-taught and self-trained.
 Plus a lot of these infamous writers don’t become famous until they’re dead and a good percentage are famous because they committed suicide.